 Aaroniero Arruruerie boasted that since he gains the powers and memories of any creature he eats, as well as the powers and memories of anything they ate, he has the potential for endless evolution.
-Proven wrong with fatal results when Rukia stabs him through the head.
-"Potential", after all, only helps if you live long enough to achieve it.
-And Aaroniero demonstrates that you're a lot less likely to do that if you're a moron.
+He's proven wrong with fatal results when Rukia stabs him through the head.
+"Potential", after all, only helps if you live long enough to achieve it and Aaroniero demonstrates that you're a lot less likely to do that if you're a moron.

 The Pillar Men from JoJo's Bizarre Adventure are referred to as the ultimate life forms.
-One of them, Cars, becomes the real ultimate life form when the Red Stone of Asia removes his vulnerability to sunlight and allows him to replicate the abilities of all other life forms.
+One of them, Kars, becomes the real ultimate life form when the Red Stone of Aja removes his vulnerability to sunlight and allows him to replicate the abilities of all other life forms.
 In this case, Kars was truly invincible.
 The only reason Joseph won is because he used Kars's immortalityagainst him.

-Word of God says that, in One Piece, if an animal eats their corresponding Devil Fruit, then they would become the perfect specimen of that species.
+One Piece: Word of God says that if an animal eats their corresponding Devil Fruit, then they would become the perfect specimen of that species.
 There is a Human fruit, which makes the eating animal a werehuman, and would enlighten a human being.

 The X-Men villains Vargas and Apocalypse both make claims to be this.
 Decades earlier, Magneto genetically engineered a being called Alpha the Ultimate Mutant who had a pretty strong claim as well (he turned against Magneto, transforming him into a child so he could have a second chance at life.)